dothinh115/enfyra_app/docs/permission-system.md

 # Permission System - Usage Guide

-The Enfyra CMS permission system provides comprehensive role-based access control (RBAC) for fine-grained control over user access.
+The Enfyra App permission system provides comprehensive role-based access control (RBAC) for fine-grained control over user access.
 This system uses roles, routes, and actions to determine what users can see and do within the CMS.

 ## Core Concepts